 4. Make a Slow Transition

-There is no doubt that veganism provides an array of positive health effects one of which is healthy hair growth, but it cannot solve all of your hair problem, it is just one step in the right direction.
+There is no doubt that veganism provides an array of positive health effects one of which is healthy hair growth, but it cannot solve all of your hair problems, it is just one step in the right direction.
 The truth is that treating and reversing hair loss requires a lifestyle change overhaul.
-If you want to see positive consequence, you must be committed to making lifelong changes which include the cessation of smoking and drinking and an improvement in your overall health.
+If you want to see the positive consequences, you must be committed to making lifelong changes which include the cessation of smoking and drinking and an improvement in your overall health.